olivierfriard/DORIS_doc/index.rst

 --------------------------------------------------------------------------------------------------------------------------------------------

-An arena can be defined in order to limit the object tracking to the object detected inside the arena.
+An arena can be defined in order to limit the objects tracking to the objects detected inside the arena.

 **Define arena** button > **Circle arena (3 points)**